About Yad Vashem

 Chairman of the Yad Vashem Directorate

 Born in 1939 in Jerusalem, Shalev served in the Israel Defense Forces between 1956 and 1980, reaching the rank of brigadier general.
 Shalev was wounded in action on the Egyptian front during the Six-Day War.
-Between 1972 and 1974 he served as bureau chief for IDF Chief of Staff David Elazar.
-Other military positions held by Shalev included: education officer at the IDF Officers School, head of the Information and Instruction Division of the General Staff; Chief Education Officer and head of the Education Corps, where he was editor-in-chief of the IDF Radio Station and the IDF weekly magazine; and senior lecturer at the IDF National Security College.
+Between 1972 and 1974, including the Yom Kippur War, he served as bureau chief for IDF Chief of Staff David Elazar.
+His other military positions included: Head of the Information and Instruction Division of the General Staff; Chief Education Officer and Head of the Education Corps, and Senior Lecturer at the IDF National Security College.

-After retiring from military service, Shalev served as Director General of the Culture Authority in the Ministry of Education and Culture, and chairman of the National Culture and Art Council.
-He has also served on the directorate of various national museums and cultural institutions in Israel.
-In these positions he was instrumental in formulating and directing national culture policy, and encouraging, supporting and overseeing the funding of all types of cultural and artistic activity in Israel.
-Shalev also instituted policies to raise the standards of Israel’s leading cultural bodies, and advanced and promoted new cultural programs—such as art and culture festivals throughout the country—in order to increase national cultural awareness and involvement.
-Another achievement in this period was to transform the Antiquities Division of the Ministry of Education into a national authority.
-Shalev has also played a key role in enhancing educational opportunities in regional areas by promoting the accreditation of local educational institutions and enabling their students to obtain certified degrees.
+After retiring from military service, Shalev served as Director General of the Culture Authority in the Ministry of Education and Culture, and Chairman of the National Culture and Art Council.
+In that capacity, Shalev instituted new standards for Israel’s leading cultural bodies, and initiated programs - such as nationwide art, music and drama festivals - in order to increase cultural awareness and involvement.
+He has served on the boards of various Israeli national museums and cultural institutions.
+Shalev has played a key role in enhancing educational opportunities in Israel's peripheral regions by promoting the accreditation of local educational institutions and enabling their students to obtain certified degrees.

-Shalev studied modern history of the Middle East and geography and graduated from the IDF Command and Staff College and National Security College.
+Shalev holds a B.A. from the Hebrew University of Jerusalem in modern history of the Middle East and geography, and graduated from the IDF Command and Staff College and National Security College.
 Among his publications are To Bear Witness - Holocaust Remembrance at Yad Vashem (2005) and We Are Here – Holocaust Survivors in Israel (2008).